Encode-PDEU/AI-ML-Python_Encode_HF2022/README.md

 # HACKTOBERFEST 2022

-Encode AI-Ml is a open source project which contains different projects of AI, ML etc. which makes your it easier for the students to learn and explore different projects in the field of AI-ML.
+Encode AI-Ml & python is a open source project which contains different projects of AI, ML and Python Mini projects etc. which makes your it easier for the students to learn and explore different projects in the field of AI-ML or Python.
 You can submit your projects or raise/claim issues on existing projects

 ## Introduction

-This Repo is an open source collection of frontend projects of AI-ML etc for uplifting Creative thinking over Binge watching tutorials.
+This Repo is an open source collection of projects of AI-ML & python etc for uplifting Creative thinking over Binge watching tutorials.

 ## How to Contribute?